percona/pbm-docs/docs/reference/glossary.md

 [Jenkins](http://www.jenkins-ci.org) is a continuous integration system that we use to help ensure the continued quality of the software we produce.
 It helps us achieve the aims of:

-* no failed tests in trunk on any platform,
+* No failed tests in trunk on any platform
-* aid developers in ensuring merge requests build and test on all platforms,
+* Aid developers in ensuring merge requests build and test on all platforms,
-* no known performance regressions (without a damn good explanation).
+* No known performance regressions (without a damn good explanation).

 ## MinIO